 Six nights.
-Five labels.
-One rock magazine.
+Various labels.
 A proper venue.
 And an amplifier that goes all the way up to 11.
 Indie Label Week is where Mozart would hang out if he were alive today.

-- Six-day music festival at the Reigen Wien
+- Music festival at the Reigen Wien venue

-- 2-3 indie bands and acts every night
+- Typically 2-3 indie bands and acts every night

-- Genres rage from hip hop and electronic to heavy rock and punk
+- Genres range from hip hop and electronic to heavy rock and punk

 - See also: Vinyl & Music festival | Waves Vienna